microsoft/qiskit-qir/README.md

 ### Install from source

-To install the package from source, clone the repo onto your machine, browse to `qdk-python/qiskit-qir` and run
+To install the package from source, clone the repo onto your machine, browse to the root directory and run

 ```bash
 pip install -e .